nrimsky/EmbedMap/README.md

 ### Example
 - You can see an example map at `example_viz/index.html` which was generated from some Wikipedia pages (the source data and embeddings can be found in `test_data` and `test_embeddings`)
+- The `example_viz` folder is also publicly hosted so you can test interacting with the map at https://example-embed-map.netlify.app/